 Why choose Hunterdon Hospice?

 Hunterdon Hospice’s Medical Director is certified in Hospice and Palliative Medicine and our Social Workers are Master’s prepared and licensed social workers.
-Our Chaplain has a Masters of Divinity and we have more than 150 trained volunteers.
-Our staff lives and works in your community, which ensures prompt response to your needs.
+Our Chaplain has a Master of Divinity and we have more than 150 trained volunteers.
+Our staff lives and works in your community, which ensures a prompt response to your needs.

 We are affiliated with Hunterdon Healthcare and have collaborative relationships with local nursing homes and assisted living facilities in Hunterdon County.